-Working with a VA loan buyer?
-Because VA loans are designed to assist military families, they have some special requirements and fee restrictions.
-Here’s what you need to know about VA loan fees and what you might be responsible for paying.
+Because VA loans are designed to assist military families, they have special requirements and fee restrictions.

 VA loans are unique for a number of reasons.
 A VA loan:

-- Is only available to eligible military veterans and family members.
+- Is only available to current or former military veterans and family members.

 - Limits the amount of money a veteran can be charged for closing costs.